zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

-talk, do not talk, do not say, do not say, do not say that Muni has, completely possesses, Reach, fully arrive, fully sufficient, fully sufficient, have the purity, or the purity of what is heard, or Eighth wisdom, or wickedness, or evil, or see, or smell, or wisdom.”
+talk, do not talk, do not say, do not say, do not say that Muni has, completely possesses, Reach, fully arrive, fully sufficient, fully sufficient, have the purity, or the purity of what is heard, or Eighth wisdom, or wickedness, or evil, or see, or smell, or wisdom."
 For hard to do!
 The good guys here say Muni.

-“Whosoever lives without distress and without desire after leaving the Legion, I say they are “Muni”: Legions are called Demons, devil acts devil, devil acts devil, wicked devil, greed for demons; For the demon; devil army; anger...
+"Whosoever lives without distress and without desire after leaving the Legion, I say they are "Muni": Legions are called Demons, devil acts devil, devil acts devil, wicked devil, greed for demons; For the demon; devil army; anger...
 (medium) resentment... hidden evil... arbitrary... jealousy... hypocrisy... cunning... stubborn...
 Passion... slow... slow... relax... ... all pollution... all evil deeds... all annoyed... all irritated... all irritated... all bad creation as an army of demons.
 This was said by Worldman [Sn.3.2, 438-441]

-“To be your first legion, disjoy is called the second,
+"To be your first legion, disjoy is called the second,

 Hunger and thirst are your third, thirst love is called fourth.